kulics/koral/book-en/operator.md

 c <= a / b; // / divide
 c <= a % b; // % take the remainder, meaning the remainder after the divisibility, the result here is 2
 ```
-In addition to numbers, there are other types that support arithmetic operations, such as `text`, which can be used to combine two paragraphs of text.
+In addition to numbers, there are other types that support arithmetic operations, such as `str`, which can be used to combine two paragraphs of text.

 E.g:
 ```